Xqhare/Xqhare/README.md

 - [Fortuna](https://github.com/xqhare/fortuna) - A custom PRNG (pseudo random number generator)
 - [Tyche](https://github.com/xqhare/tyche) - A custom CSPRNG (cryptographically secure pseudo random number generator)
 - [Talos](https://github.com/xqhare/talos) - A custom TUI library
-- [Athena](https://github.com/xqhare/athena) - A collection of small, but useful code like compression and checksums, aswell as home to the all important `XffValue`
+- [Athena](https://github.com/xqhare/athena) - A collection of small, but useful code like compression and checksums, as well as home to the all important `XffValue`
 - [Areia](https://github.com/xqhare/areia) - A library like the [Directories](https://crates.io/crates/directories) crate, with the additional support of hiding files

-## About Me
+## About me
 - I'm self-taught in Rust and Python, with some classical education in JavaScript and MySQL.
 - I'm a self-taught programmer, always eager to learn.
 - Currently, I'm solving problems only I have and make for myself.
-- I'm creating bugs since first programming an auto-miner, using Lua, in a Minecraft mod called "ComputerCraft" sometime in the early 2010's.
+- I'm creating bugs since first programming an auto-miner, using Lua, in a Minecraft mod called `ComputerCraft` sometime in the early 2010s.
 - I have a small, one server, home-lab to learn a bit of everything.

 ## 💌 The quote I code by